Transfer of Learning: A Complete GuideTransfer of Learning: A Complete Guide: classroom practice and examples for teachers

 Revisit concepts throughout the year rather than teaching them once and moving on.
 Each revisit offers an opportunity to encounter the concept in a new context, building the varied experience that promotes transfer.

-Bransford and Schwartz challenge narrow conceptions of transfer focussed solely on initial learning.
-They introduce the concept of "preparation for future learning," suggesting that prior learning should be evaluated by how well it prepares students to learn new things, not just whether it transfers directly.
+• Bransford and Schwartz challenge narrow conceptions of transfer focussed solely on initial learning.
+They introduce the concept of "preparation for future learning," suggesting that prior learning should be evaluated by how well it prepares learners to learn new things, not just whether it transfers directly.
 This broader view has significant implications for curriculum design.

 ---